-To reupholster a basic 20-inch square chair seat in moderately priced fabric, a reupholstery service will charge $150, which includes the labor and material.
-You can do the job for $30, the cost to reupholster a chair which covers the fabric and batting to pad the seat.
+Compare the cost of hiring a reupholstery service and doing it yourself.
+To reupholster a basic 20-inch square chair seat in moderately priced fabric, a reupholstery service will charge $158, which includes the labor and material.
+You can do the job for $75, the cost to reupholster a chair which covers the fabric and batting to pad the seat.
 Use a long-nose pliers to remove nails or staples in the frame, then unscrew the old seat with a screwdriver and remove the fabric and padding.
 Cut new fabric the size of the old material and center the design of the new fabric on the seat.
 You'll need a pair of sharp scissors to cut the fabric and batting to size.
 Then use an electric staple gun to fasten the new covering to the bottom of the chair frame and reinstall it with the screws you removed.

-A good book on the subject is Style Stitch Staple: Basic Upholstery Skills to Tackle Any Project by Hannah Stanton.
+There are several good books on the subject: The Little Upholstery Book by Shelly Miller Leer, Cane & Rush Seating by Charlotte LaHalle and Style Stitch Staple: Basic Upholstery Skills to Tackle Any Project by Hannah Stanton.

 Don't want to get involved doing this job yourself?
 Click

 Home Advisor, a free referral service that connects homeowners with local prescreened contractors.
 Just type "reupholster furniture" in their Find Pros search box.